swapnilmadavi/audio-streamer-kotlin-mvp/README.md

 # Audio Streamer
 A real-time audio streaming Android app that lets users record and stream audio to a local server and get simple analysis.

-### Introduction
+### Summary

-This app was a part of interview process for the position of Android Developer at Orai.</br>
-The aim of the app is to let user record audio and stream it to a local server in real-time.
+This is a sample app to let user record audio and stream it to a local server in real-time.
 In return the server analyses the audio and generates some result data that is showed to the user.
 The user can see the list of past sessions, click on them to see the result and play the recording.</br>